Tools I’ve found useful over time, particularly those that help understand people and interpret the world in which we live.

 - The 7 Advantages of Fascination – Interesting complement to the HBDI thinking style assessment and the various personality assessments.
 Per the website – “Plenty of personality assessments tell you how you see the world.
 Only one reveals how the world sees you.
 What’s the BEST of how the world sees you?
 What makes you most fascinating, and most valuable to the people around you?
 Over the past two decades of research on communication, Sally Hogshead has found that there are seven different ways to communicate and add value to your listener.”

 - For those that want to try a couple of personality profiles –

 - The Big Five Personality Test – some background info here

 - IPIP NEO– The IPIP-NEO (International Personality Item Pool Representation of the NEO PI-R™)

 - What Color is your Parachute? – The job hunt and career change classic, many variants, updated annually

-- The Heart-Brain Connection: The Neuroscience of Social, Emotional, and Academic Learning – nicely done academic YouTube presentation by neuroscientist Richard Davidson presenting his research on how social and emotional learning can affect the brain.
+- The Heart-Brain Connection: The Neuroscience of Social, Emotional, and Academic Learning – Nice academic YouTube presentation by neuroscientist Richard Davidson on how social and emotional learning affect the brain.
 You can read more about the topic on the Edutopia website.